paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 (eee_8_5_4)=
 ## Models for wear-out failures for components and sub-assemblies

 The methodologies and standards that provide some models for wear-out of {term}`EEE` components are quite few.
 Among all of them, the standards FIDES and IEC TR 62380 {cite:p}`eee-IEC-TR-62380` provide some simple models.
 FIDES only provides wear-out models of sub-assemblies such as screens, keyboards, hard disks, fans and batteries and does not provide any models for {term}`EEE` components.
 IEC TR 62380 provides wear-out models for some components from the {term}`EPPL` such as relays, switches, optocouplers, LED and laser diodes.
 These different models are not directly available for space applications as they are not validated and have never been used in a space context.
-The methodology to estimate wear-out is based on qualification and tests as explained in ref eee_8_5_6` and validated with an example in ref eee_8_5_9`.
+The methodology to estimate wear-out is based on qualification and tests as explained in {numref}`eee_8_5_6` and validated with an example in {numref}`eee_8_5_9`.

 (eee_8_5_4_1)=
 ### Model for wear-out of relays